iMoonLab/THU-HyperG/README.md

 Hypergraph learning is mainly consisted of two procedures, hypergraph generation and learning on hypergraph.
 Thus, in this toolbox, we provide several hypergraph generation methods and learning methods on hypergraph.
 Some useful utilities are also included in this toolbox.
 Besides, we provide some examples about how to employ this toolbox in the tasks like classification and segmentation.

 Specifically, it provides the following functionalities:
-* **Hypergraph generation methods**: knn based, epsilon ball based, clustering based, l1 representation based and grid based approaches.
+* **Hypergraph generation methods**: knn based, epsilon ball based, clustering based, l1 representation based and grid based methods.
 * **Learning on hypergraph methods**: transductive learning, inductive learning, diffusion and clustering methods.
 * **Utils**: some preprocessing and evaluation methods.